Start9Labs/documentation/source/user-manual/initial-setup.rst

 Power On
 ========

-Connect your Embassy to power and Ethernet.
+Connect your Embassy to power and Internet, normally using an ethernet port on your home Internet router.

-.. note:: to avoid networking issues, it is recommended to use your primary router, not an extender or mesh router.
+.. note:: To avoid networking issues, it is recommended to use your primary router, not an extender or mesh router.

 You will hear 2 distinct sounds: